cc-hpc-itwm/tarantella/docs/source/data_parallel.rst

 The former represents the number of samples that is averaged over in the loss function of the optimizer, and is equivalent to the (mini-)batch size used in non-distributed training.
-The latter is the number of samples that is processed by each of the devices.
+The latter is the number of samples that is processed locally by each of the devices.

 .. note::

    In Tarantella, the user always specifies the **global batch size**.

-Using a strictly synchronous optimization scheme, and careful handling of data distribution, **Tarantella guarantees reproducibility of DNN training results independent of the number of devices used**, as long as all hyperparameters (such as global batch size and learning rate) are kept constant. [#footnote_random_seeds]_
+Using a strictly synchronous optimization scheme, and by carefully handling the data distribution, **Tarantella guarantees the reproducibility of DNN training results independent of the number of devices used**, as long as all hyperparameters (such as global batch size and learning rate) are kept constant. [#footnote_random_seeds]_

-However, in order to achieve the best performance for DNN operators (`Conv2D`, `Dense`, etc.) it is often advisable to *keep the local batch size constant*, and scale the global batch size with the number of devises used.
-This, in turn, will force you to adjust other hyperparameters, such as the learning rate, as well, in order to converge to a comparable test accuracy, as observed for instance in [Shallue]_.
+However, to achieve the best performance for DNN operators (`Conv2D`, `Dense`, etc.) it is often advisable to *keep the local batch size constant*, and scale the global batch size with the number of devices used.
+This, in turn, will force you to adjust other hyperparameters, such as the learning rate, in order to converge to a comparable test accuracy, as observed for instance in [Shallue]_.

 In practice, the use of a learning rate schedule with initial *warm up* and